LennartPhil/preprocessingN4/README.md

 # BrainLes-Preprocessing
 `BrainLes preprocessing` is a comprehensive tool for preprocessing tasks in biomedical imaging, with a focus on (but not limited to) multi-modal brain MRI.
-It can be used to build to build modular preprocessing pipelines:
+It can be used to build modular preprocessing pipelines:

 This includes **normalization**, **co-registration**, **atlas registration** and **skulstripping / brain extraction**.